mrkazawa/grid_world/policy_iteration/README.md

 4 click | 1 click | 3
 5 click | 1 click | 3

-As we can see from the figure, the initial value is randomize `between 0 to 1`.
+As we can see from the figure, the initial value is randomized `between 0 to 1`.
 Then we test the program with different value and policy combinations.
 The results are shown in the figure.
-Surprisingly, those results are not different with the one from Scenario #1.
+Surprisingly, those results are not different from the one from Scenario #1.

 ## Scenario 3 - Add one more obstacle